dandanthesoftwareman/dandanthesoftwareman/README.md

 - 👋 Hi, I’m Dan
-- 👀 I’m a musician who decided to become a developer
+- 👀 I’m a musician who decided to become a software developer
-- 🌱 I’m currently learning C# as a part of the Grand Circus fullstack bootcamp
+- 🌱 I’m a Graduate of the Grand Circus C# .NET full stack bootcamp, and continue my studies in C#, Angular and Python.
-- 💞️ I’m looking to collaborate on anything will help me discover my focus as a developer
 - 📫 How to reach me: dandanthesoftwareman@outlook.com

 <!---